aanas1010/Vaccine-Management-System/phase2/design_document.md

     * Reworking the hierarchy of the use cases and their interaction with VaccineManagement
   * As of phase 2, our group has increased our use of the issues tab.
 Some issues include:
     * Creating Javadocs for all non-private methods
-    * Implmenting the builder design pattern
+    * Implementing the builder design pattern
     * Create controllers and adapters to integrate the database (dependency inversion)

 ## Code Style and Documentation